-OK so I had to use artistic license for the sake of continuity, but the fact remain that what’s good for felines is not good for canines.
+OK so I had to use artistic license for the sake of continuity, but the fact remains that what’s good for felines is not good for canines.

 Your dog can experience terrible symptoms of increased body temperature, vomiting, tremors, depression and weakness, within as little as 12 hours after consuming macadamia nuts.
 Contact your Vet immediately if you suspect he has eaten even a small quantity of these nuts.

-Some mushrooms may be OK, others can be fatal, don’t take the risk and keep an eye on your dog in the park particularly at the foot of old trees.
-Read our article on mushrooms and dogs
+Some mushrooms may be OK, and others can be fatal, don’t take the risk and keep an eye on your dog in the park, particularly at the foot of old trees.
+Please read our article on mushrooms and dogs.

 Unfortunately, I wasn’t able to find out such info about marijuana and dogs.
 However, the conclusion is that if your dog does get hold of any, you should seek a vet

-Syptons to look out for include dribbling, a change in heart beat, dribbling, a slower response
+Symptoms to look out for include dribbling, a change in heartbeat, dribbling, a slower response